Eco-Friendly, Ethical Weddings: 10 Tips to green your white wedding

-Green weddings…is it possible to have the wedding of your dreams and be environmentally responsible?
+Ethical, low waste weddings…is it possible to have the wedding of your dreams and be environmentally responsible?

 Did you know that the average wedding produces 63 tons of carbon dioxide and generates 400-600 pounds of garbage!

-When multiplied by the more than 150,000 weddings per year in Canada and 2.5 million in the United States, its enough to make you consider donning a burlap sack and eloping in a forest!
-Not to worry, here are 8 quick tips to consider that will reduce the ecological footprint of your wonderful day, and avoid the burlap sack. 😉
+When multiplied by the pre-Covid number of more than 150,000 weddings per year in Canada and 2.5 million in the United States, its enough to make you consider donning a burlap sack and eloping in a forest!
+As the summer approaches and pandemic restrictions begin to lift, weddings will be back on the menu and wedding planning will commence again.

 Many innovative couples are finding ways to eliminate the use of paper in their wedding planning by choosing to present all the important information on a wedding website.

 Not only are you supporting the local economy, but it’s a sure means to keep transportation impacts down.
 Ask the vendors your are considering what they do to reduce, reuse and recycle.
 Environmentally sound strategies save businesses money in the long run.
 Many companies realize this and are already making positive changes to the way they operate.
-As a bride & groom, you can use the power of your choices to accelerate this transformation by seeking out and rewarding those businesses with green ethics and putting pressure on those who do not.
+As a couple, you can use the power of your choices to accelerate this transformation by seeking out and rewarding those businesses with green ethics and putting pressure on those who do not.

 The average North American meal travels 2,200 kilometers.
 No matter how you choose to design your menu, using in-season local and/or organic foods will decrease the carbon footprint.
 Organic caterers and green restaurants create tasteful, low impact menus exploding with fresh, seasonal foods.
 Further, offering locally made wine, beer, and other beverages adds some local flavor.

 How do they get those flowers to look so fresh?
 Sadly, with pesticides and fungicides, and/or by trucking/shipping/flying them in.
 Wherever you’re getting married, chances are there’s an organic florist.
 Using local, seasonal and organic flowers lowers fuel consumption and is often less costly than ordering exotic species.
 You can also work with your florist to design simple arrangements that use less flowers, or consider using faux flowers that won’t get thrown away.
 For an even more natural look, abandon flowers altogether and use pinecones, stones, or driftwood to decorate your venue.

 By registering with an eco-friendly company like the Green Bride Guide, you can support sustainable business while educating your guests about eco-friendly products.
 There are even organizations you can register through that donate a portion of the sales from your items to a variety of ecological groups and social causes.
 Favors are a style component of any wedding, but are often left behind or easily forgotten by guests.
 Again, if you have a cause or organization that you feel strongly about, donate the money you would have spent on favors instead.
-You can also chose from a variety of sustainable favor options like recycled canning jars filled with organic honey or jam for the “Love is Tasty” vibe.
+You can also choose from a variety of sustainable favor options like recycled canning jars filled with organic honey or jam for the “Love is Tasty” vibe.
 Or, have guests “Plant a Memory” of your wedding day by sending them on their way with packets of seeds or seedlings.

 — The Knot (@theknot) February 12, 2016

 Edward Zwick’s movie, Blood Diamond, starring Leonardo DiCaprio introduced the world to ‘conflict diamonds’ and how modern day slave labor and strip mining are being used to put that shiny diamond on your finger.
 If you’re at all social and environmentally conscious, it is paramount that you request certification and proof of origin.
 More and more jewelers are using conflict free diamonds as ensured by the Kimberley process, as well as recycled gold and fair trade gemstones. (http://www.kimberleyprocess.com/)